 Advanced study in the international negotiating process, designed to provide students with an opportunity to analyze specific topics related to negotiating national security.
+Includes study of Peace Support Operations.
 PREREQUISITE: NS3900 or permission of the instructor.

 NS4902 SEMINAR IN MODERN REVOLUTION (4-0).